 - Air fryer asparagus

 - Creamy asparagus pasta from Veggies Save the Day

 - 1 heaping cup chopped asparagus cut into bite-sized pieces (with ends removed)

 - 3 teaspoons extra virgin olive oil divided

 - Pinch salt

-- 1 cup cooked chickpeas drained, rinsed, and dried
+- 1 cup chickpeas drained

 - 1 Tablespoon nutritional yeast flakes optional